-Grilling season has already begun, and for us here is Southern California, I don’t really think it’s ever out of fashion — but we do tend to kick it up a bit around this time of year.
+Grilling season is so much fun and for us here is Southern California, I don’t really think it’s ever out of fashion — but we do tend to kick it up a bit around this time of year.
 Grilling is an easy way to put together a meal that is both satisfying and full of flavor.
 Marinating is the key to grilling, especially if you use a more affordable cut of meat, like Flank Steak.

-Flank Steak is a fairly lean cut of meat, coming from the lower abdominal area, and the ginger, in this recipe for Grilled Ginger Flank Steak, really heightens the savory taste.
-Ginger is often seen in Asian recipes, and for good reason, it packs a lot of seasoning.
+Flank Steak is a fairly lean cut of meat, and ginger really heightens the savory taste.
+Ginger is often seen in Asian recipes, and for a good reason, it packs a lot of seasoning.
 Grated fresh ginger, as opposed to powdered ginger, is usually my preference because it’s naturally spicy with a kick of heat.

 Time in the Marinade — is another factor that plays into great tasting grilled meats.
 I prefer at least 4 hours, but if you only have a of couple hours, it’s better than nothing.
 After marinating, you should always pat the meat dry, so it can sear properly on the grill, and rub off any fresh herbs, so they don’t burn.
 Before grilling, let the flank steak sit out at room temperature for a half an hour, so it cooks evenly, and always rest the meat for 10-20 minutes covered with foil, so the juices stay inside, when sliced.